josevictor1/Job-Queues/README.md

 OBS: The "reource/sample-input.jason" is the json file's path.

+It is possible to read the input file without entering the path on the command line.
+Uncomment lines 5 and 41 and comment line 42.

 ## What I was thinking
 To solve the problem was only to select the available agents (using the function select-available).
 After that, I dequeued the job's queue according the agents that are available.
 In the following precedence rule it's considered four cases: